 - Virtual meetings were 20% more likely to end without clear next steps

 The team set about to build some of the best remote desktop software, a virtual meeting room interface that helps facilitate engaging, productive, and inclusive conversations.
 Macro is built on top of Zoom.
 It offers view customization so you can resize and reposition everything and everyone for whatever you’re doing, from pair-programing to design to screen sharing to just hanging out.

 It also offers a native, in-Zoom smart notepad for less context switching and easy sharing.
 The notepad categorizes Action Items, Questions, and Takeaways as you write them.
 It also automatically creates a Google Doc for that meeting that you can share with the rest of your team via Google Drive.

 Macro is great for anyone who frequently needs to make decisions in meetings over Zoom.

-These seven remote work tools should help make your remote working life and team collaboration a little easier.
-From better video conferencing to time management, these tools make work from home a little more fun and productive.
+These 12 remote work tools will transform your work-from-anywhere experience — or at least make it a little easier!
+From better video conferencing to easy-breezy time management, a few upgrades will make remote work more fun and productive.